Elliot See: NASA

-Contrary to Slayton's typical crew rotation, David Scott took See's place as the pilot of Gemini 8.
+Under the crew rotation system devised by chief astronaut Deke Slayton, as the backup for Gemini 5, Armstrong and See would have been in line for prime crew of Gemini 8.
+Instead, David Scott took See's place as the pilot of Gemini 8.
 According to his autobiography, Slayton did not assign See to Gemini 8 because he considered him as too out-of-shape to perform an extravehicular activity.
 Life photographer Ralph Morse asked Armstrong why See was no longer assigned with him on the Gemini 8 mission, and Armstrong replied, "Elliot's too good a pilot not to have a command of his own."
 In October 1965 See was promoted to command pilot (first seat) of Gemini 9, with Charles Bassett as his pilot.
 The Gemini 9 mission was similar to the previous mission.
 An extravehicular activity (EVA) that used the Astronaut Maneuvering Unit (AMU) was scheduled, and they would rendezvous with an Agena target vehicle.
 Bassett was scheduled for the EVA and See would stay in the capsule.

 Death

 On February 28, 1966, See and Charles Bassett were flying with their backup crew, Gene Cernan and Thomas Stafford, from Ellington Air Force Base to Lambert Field in St. Louis, Missouri, for two weeks of space rendezvous simulator training.
 The prime crew flew in one jet and the backup crew in another.
 See was the pilot of their T-38 trainer jet, with Bassett in the rear seat.

 The weather at Lambert Field that Monday morning was poor and required an instrument approach.
 Both jets overshot the initial landing attempt; See continued with a visual circling approach and Stafford elected to follow the standard procedure for a missed approach.
 On his second attempt, See undershot the runway, hit the afterburners and turned to the right.

 The jet crashed into McDonnell Aircraft Building 101, where the Gemini spacecraft was built.
 See was found in a parking lot still strapped to his ejection seat.
 Both astronauts died instantly from trauma sustained in the accident, within 500 ft of their spacecraft.
 See and Bassett were buried near each other in Arlington National Cemetery; their graves are about 100 yd from Theodore Freeman, another astronaut who had died in a T-38 crash sixteen months earlier.

 After a reporter had disclosed to Freeman's wife that he had died, NASA enacted new policies to avoid a similar embarrassing situation in the future.
 In compliance with these policies, astronaut John Young asked Marilyn Lovell and Jane Conrad to go to Marilyn See's house and ensure that she did not find out about her husband's death from a non-NASA source.
 They rushed over and made excuses for their early surprise visit.
 After Young arrived to break the news, the three hugged her for comfort.
 Marilyn Lovell then went to the school to pick up Marilyn See's children, to make sure they did not find out from the press.